 - relocation, and

-California law provides that victims of crime are entitled to recover the full amount for any reasonable losses or expenses.6 The prosecutor is not even allowed to reduce this amount during a plea bargain, because he/she has no right to waive any claims on the victim’s behalf.7
+California law provides that victims of crime are entitled to recover the full amount for any reasonable losses or expenses.6 The prosecutor in criminal court is not even allowed to reduce this amount of restitution during a plea bargain, because he/she has no right to waive any claims on the victim’s behalf.7

 The victim is entitled to collect full restitution from the defendant even if the victim is separately reimbursed by an insurance payment.9 However, if it is the defendant’s insurance company that pays the victim, the defendant is entitled to have the insurance payment deducted from his/her remaining victim restitution obligation.10